 While the term “developing nation” is associated with rapid growth, it does not mean that every industry is being developed.
 In fact, it means that many areas of the economy are underdeveloped.

-Some of the areas that remain undeveloped Brazil’s economy include consumer base, regulatory environment, and sphere of investment.
+Some of the areas that remain undeveloped in Brazil’s economy include the consumer base, regulatory environment, and sphere of investment.

 Additionally, in terms of infrastructure, Brazil remains underdeveloped compared to fully-developed nations.
 With the 2014 Fifa World Cup, hosted in Brazil, the government aimed to improve infrastructure.
 Nevertheless, Brazil ranks 107 out of 144 in terms of infrastructure.

-Companies should always take in consideration factors such as infrastructure that affect levels of development.
+Companies should always take into consideration factors such as infrastructure that affect levels of development.
 Low infrastructure development means your company might have issues with distribution across the enormous nation.

 Laws and regulations have not been able to catch up with the fast growth of the economy.
 This presents many risks to foreign companies trying to do business in Brazil.

 The World Bank released its 2020 annual report.
 This report evaluates aspects such as ease of doing business, dealing with construction permits, registering property, and paying taxes.

 Brazil currently ranks 125 out of 190 countries.
 This shows there are considerable improvements to be made on laws and regulations to make it more attractive to foreign companies.

 Not too long ago, Brazil was in headlines across the world for a major corruption scandal that involved CEO’s and government officials across Latin America and the world.